osrf/zenoh_evaluation/mont_blanc/fastdds/README.md

 export LD_LIBRARY_PATH=/usr/local/lib/
 ```

+## A Note on the Spec

+You'll notice if you dig into the utility `Node` class that was written, that only **one** publisher and/or subscriber is initialized and associated with any number of datareaders and datawriters.

+This is **as intended** by the DDS spec, which you can find on [page 8 of the spec (page 20 on the PDF)](https://www.omg.org/spec/DDS/1.4/PDF).

 ## Message Generation

 Because the mont_blanc test scenario contains a whole bunch of ROS2 message structs (including nested structs), the FastDDS generator tool [fastddsgen](https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/usage/usage.html) was used to do the conversion from IDL.